xethya/.roadmap/README.md

 This repo is your starting point if you're becoming a _Feature Champion_.
 Let's go with an example:

 > Meet Vilma 🙋.
 Vilma is a JavaScript developer that wants to join Xethya.
 She's an expert in [PRNGs](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) and wants to implement new randomization algorithms in the [Dice](https://github.com/xethya/xethya-dice) module.
 She wants more _aggresive_ rolls, so she starts writing down how the dice should behave in [xethya/.specs](https://github.com/xethya/.specs).
 For that, she opens an issue to submit a proposal.
-The proposal spec is discussed and once that the _Guild_ resolves where should the feature live, coding begins.
+The proposal spec is discussed and once that the _Guild_ approves the feature and resolves where should it live, coding may begin.
 > Once the feature is developed, reviewed and merged, a _freezed spec_ entry is created in `.specs`, in order to preserve how the feature works.
+> A feature can also be rejected or put on hold until another developer/champion can lead the way with it.
+> A `core feature` doesn't require approval, since it's defined by the Guild and has already an internal approval.

 Keep in mind that we're working for other developers, so the framework must be clearly documented.